African Fat-Tailed Gecko vs African Dwarf Frog: Complete Comparison (2026)

 Health and Lifespan Comparison

 African Fat-Tailed Gecko has a typical lifespan of 15-20+ years, while African Dwarf Frog lives approximately 5-10 years.
 Health profiles differ significantly between these reptiles.
-African Fat-Tailed Gecko is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-African Dwarf Frog faces its own health challenges including breed-specific conditions.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+African Fat-Tailed Gecko is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
+African Dwarf Frog faces its own health challenges including species-specific conditions.
+The number of documented predispositions is similar; the type and management of those conditions are not.
 Insurance considerations differ between the two reptiles based on these risk profiles.
 Prospective owners should discuss species-specific health screening with a herp veterinarian before making their decision.

 Best for Low-Maintenance Health